 - When you use old eggs, the egg whites can muddle the water as they separate into strands.
 Use fresh eggs to ensure the egg white stays together.

-- Adding the eggs directly into the water gives you less control of how the eggs enter into the water.
+- Adding the eggs directly into the water gives you less control over how the eggs enter into the water.
 Crack them in small bowls first and then very slowly and gently place them in the water instead.

 - Adding the vinegar to the pot before adding the egg means the egg won’t hold together as well as if the vinegar was added after the egg was put in.
 Add a little bit of vinegar to the eggs before they touch the water.